- a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

 By 1992 sightings totaled 180, with approximately 600 people claiming to have seen Champ.

-The twenty first century saw a new wave of sightings, counting in the double digits each summer and prompting interest from Japanese television, the Today show, NBC's Unsolved Mysteries, and Fox Network's Sightings.
+The 21st century saw a new wave of sightings, which numbered in the double digits each summer and prompted interest from Japanese television, the Today Show, NBC's Unsolved Mysteries and Fox Network's Sightings.

 In 2003, the Discovery Channel did a special on "America's Loch Ness Monster" in the wake of three new sightings by June of that year.